 Aromatherapy massage in particular is very popular for pain release.
-Aromatherapy is a combination of two words “aroma” which means smell or fragrance, and ‘therapy” which means a treatment for the body, mind, or social condition of a person, to assist a process where healing and change can take place.
+Aromatherapy is a combination of two words “aroma” which means smell or fragrance, and ‘therapy” which means treatment for the body, mind, or social condition of a person, to assist a process where healing and change can take place.
 People who are suffering from problems such as arthritis, or fibromyalgia can benefit from the service of therapist to improve their quality of life.